6 Emerging Technologies in Higher Education

 - Bookstore Merchandise: Clothing, books, electronics, gifts and more can be retrieved with zero face-to-face interaction.

-- Electronics: Student laptops, tablets, and other school-owned technology can be disseminated.
+- Electronics: Student laptops, tablets, and other school-owned learning technology can be disseminated.

 - Class Equipment: Classrooms can distribute equipment for course work and projects and students can easily and safely return the items.